koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 The first part is the interface you must implement.
 The second part is an optional interface for mutation.
-We have to implement them if we'd like to use a mutation mode.
+We have to implement both if we'd like to use a mutation mode.

 Number 1 means that there is a Number 2...
-Yes, they are not all.
+Yes, there is more.
 -->

 # HostConfig Interface \#1